ABUNDANCE OF EXPERTS IN AIR QUALITY

 FIRST PHD TRAINING GRANT IN THE UC SYSTEM ON AIR QUALITY

-Atmospheric Aerosols and Health Program supports upwards of 20 PhD students per year at UC Davis and Merced.
-Helps mentor PhD students throughout their research.
-Teaches PhD students how to translate their research into policy.
+Atmospheric Aerosols and Health Program supports upwards of 20 PhD students per year at UC Davis and UC Merced.
+The focuses not just on mentoring PhD students through their research, but guides students on how to translate their research into policy.

 PROXIMITY TO STATE CAPITOL